 After many years of hard work, at long last, Hanford site workers are now covered by a new law (RCW 51.32.187) making it easier and more affordable for them to open a Washington State Department of Labor & Industries occupational disease claim.

 Click To Download Our Hanford Workers Informational PDF

 An occupational disease is a job-related medical condition that typically develops slowly over time.
-For example, prolonged exposure to toxic fumes can lead to respiratory disease, which would be considered an occupational disease.
-Learn more about occupational diseases
+For example, prolonged exposure to toxic fumes can lead to respiratory illness, which would be considered an occupational disease.

 Who Does The Law Apply To?

 The new law applies to Hanford site workers.
-This means, any person, including a contractor or subcontractor, who was engaged in the performance of work either directly or indirectly, for the United States, regarding projects and contracts at the Hanford nuclear site and who worked on the site at the 200 east, 200 west, 300 area, environmental restoration disposal facility site, central plateau, or the river corridor locations for at least one eight-hour shift while covered under this title.
+This means, any person, including a contractor or subcontractor, who was engaged in the performance of work either directly or indirectly, for the U.S., regarding projects and contracts at the Hanford nuclear site and who worked on the site at the 200 East, 200 West, 300 area, environmental restoration disposal facility site, central plateau, or the river corridor locations for at least one eight-hour shift while covered under this title.
 Hanford workers are employed by the U.S. Department of Energy.
 But the DOE has repeatedly denied access to information about chemical exposures, resulting in a failure to protect and help these workers.

 The new law assumes that specific medical conditions of Hanford workers are occupational diseases.
 This includes neurological disease, respiratory disease, beryllium disease, certain cancers, and heart problems (if they were incurred within 72 hours of exposure to fumes, toxic substances, or chemicals at the workplace).

 What Does The New Law Lack?